-The SPCC requires six simple connections to put it into operation.
-The power cord, the aircraft radio, the FM radio, the auxiliary audio input source (optional), the push-to-talk switches, and the headsets must all be connected for the system to work as designed.
+The SPCC requires seven simple connections to put it into operation.
+The power cord, the aircraft radio, the FM-1 radio, the FM-2 radio, the push-to-talk switches, and the headsets must all be connected for the system to work as designed.
 But do not fear, Sigtronics has simplified the connection process, so it will just take a few moments.
 Refer to the SPCC connection drawing Figure 1 on page 3.

-- 1. Power Cord: The four foot power cord with LED Power Indicator is designed to plug directly into a standard cigarette lighter socket.
+1. Power Cord: The four foot power cord with LED Power Indicator is designed to plug directly into a standard cigarette lighter socket.
 The LED indicator will be on if power is available, it will be off if no power or reversed socket wiring.
 Note: The LED shows power available, not SPCC On or Off.
 The SPCC will run on 11-34 VDC, so it automatically adjusts to 12 or 24 volt aircraft.
-The SPCC can also be powered by an auxiliary battery pack, if desired. - 2.
-Aircraft Radio: The mic and headphone cords on the unit are designed to plug into the mic and headphone jacks in the panel of the aircraft.
+The SPCC can also be powered by an auxiliary battery pack, if desired.

+- 2. Aircraft Radio: The mic and headphone cords on the unit are designed to plug into the mic and headphone jacks in the panel of the aircraft.
 If the aircraft does not have either one of these jacks, they can be installed by any qualified avionics technician.
-If you plan to use the SPCC in a helicopter, please contact Sigtronics for advise on adapting the general aviation plugs to the helicopter jacks.

-3.FM Radio: An interface cable is needed to connect the SPCC to the FM radio.
+If you plan to use the SPCC in a helicopter, please contact Sigtronics for advise on adapting the general aviation plugs to the helicopter jacks. - 3.
+FM-1 Radio: An interface cable for the FM-1 radio is needed to connect it to the SPCC.
 On one end of the cable will be a five pin connector to plug into the jack on the top of the SPCC.
 On the other end will be whatever is required by your FM radio.
 Since virtually any radio can be used and there is little standardization among manufacturers, no one cable will work for all radio transceivers.
-Therefore, the FM radio interface cable will have to be fabricated for your particular radio.
+Therefore, the FM-1 radio interface cable will have to be fabricated for your particular radio.
 This cable can be supplied to you by Sigtronics or made up by your radio technician.
-If you decide to purchase a completed interface cable, Sigtronics has an extensive cable making facility and can provide you with one at minimum cost.
-We will need to know what length cable you require and the manufacturer and model number of the radio you wish to use.
+If you decide to purchase completed interface cables, Sigtronics has an extensive cable making facility and can provide you with them at minimum cost.
+We will need to know what length cable you require and the manufacturer and model number of the radios you wish to use.

-If you would rather have your radio technician make the cable, the FM radio interface cable connector pin assignments and some typical cable wiring examples are located on page 7.
-A five pin connector plug is supplied with each SPCC unit for this purpose.
-You will also need the radio mating connector and connection schematic or hook-up drawing for your particular FM radio.
+If you would rather have your radio technician make the cables, the FM radio interface cable connector pin assignments and some typical cable wiring examples are located on page 7.
+Two five pin connector plugs are supplied with each SPCC unit for this purpose.
+You will also need the radio mating connectors and connection schematics or hook-up drawings for your particular FM radios.
 These can usually be obtained from the radio manufacturer.